Vaping on Holiday

 - Aberdeen Airport (also requires a £1 access charge)

 The majority of the other major airports in the UK do have designated smoking/vaping areas before you go through security though, you’ll just need to hold in your cravings for a bit longer unfortunately.

-Tip: Check the airports website before you get there to ensure you know exactly where the vaping areas are.
-I used 2 of the above airports last year and spent most of my time looking for these areas, and missed my opportunity to buy snacks for the flight completely, and no one wants to eat aeroplane food.
+And another tip: Check the airports website before you get there to ensure you know exactly where the vaping areas are.
+I used 3 of the above airports last year and spent most of my time looking for these areas, and missed my opportunity to buy snacks for the flight completely, and no one wants to eat aeroplane food.

 And last, but by no means least (in fact, this one is probably the most important)…